Pepryan/openstack-resource/README.md

 - python
 - flask
 - matplotlib
-- No Database required (just use txt, csv and json for storing data)
+- No Database required (just use txt, csv and json for get/storing data)

 ### Development
 Clone this repo to your machine